jnidzwetzki/mysql-ha-cloud/docs/deployment-docker-swarm.md

 ### Step 4 - Check Deployment

-After the deployment is done, you can check which MySQL nodes are avaialable and which node is the replocation leader:
+After the deployment is done, you can check which MySQL nodes are avaialable and which node is the replication leader:

 ```bash
 $ docker exec -t a856acfc1635 consul kv get -recurse mcm/instances